 Problems in your application data folder for Excel can be the cause.
 The folder is typically "c:\documents and settings\%username%\application data\microsoft\excel".
 This is a hidden folder, so set your Explorer options to show hidden folders.
 After backing up, rename or delete this folder and its subfolders.
 Reboot the machine and open Excel.
 Excel will recreate the folder and needed contents.

-Run the following two commands (change the number 11 to 12 for Excel 2007, 14 for Excel 2010 and 15 for Excel 2013) from the Run box to reset the Excel registry entries: You will need to get the full path to your excel file to do so (The ones below are for our PCs):
+Run the following two commands (change the number 11 (Excel 2003) to 12 for Excel 2007, 14 for Excel 2010 and 15 Excel 2013, and 16 for Excel 2016 ) from the Run box to reset the Excel registry entries: You will need to get the full path to your excel file to do so (The ones below are for our PCs):

 - "C:\Program Files\Microsoft Office\OFFICE11\excel.exe" /unregserver